Do you know that one of the best work at home gigs you can have as a stay-at-home mom is freelance blogging?

 The answer my friend, is yes you can!
 And what’s great about this freelance service you can offer, is that you don’t need a journalism degree or experience blogging.

 Before I was a freelance writer, I never read blogs and I had no idea what WordPress was.
 I just went online for Facebook, YouTube and Pinterest!

-It was an understatement when I tell you I was a full-on noob when it came to blogging 🙂
+It was an understatement when I tell you I was a full-on noob when it came to finding freelance blogger jobs. 🙂

-Okay, if you’re a stay-at-home mama or working mom that just wants to earn some extra cash on the side, let me give you the low down about freelance blogging for complete beginners.
+Okay, if you’re a stay-at-home mama or working mom that just wants to earn some extra cash on the side, let me give you the low down on how to become a freelance blogger for complete beginners.

 Get Some Blogging Skills

 Start a blog and write a few posts so clients can hire freelance blogger and not just a hobbyist.